- Home

 Federal Transportation Improvement Program

 MCAG is the federally designated Metropolitan Planning Organization (MPO) for the Merced region.
 In that capacity, MCAG is required by federal law to prepare a Federal Transportation Improvement Program (FTIP) to indicate how the Regional Transportation Plan (RTP) will be implemented.
-With the enactment of the Fixing America’s Surface Transportation (FAST) Act, and the Federal Clean Air Act, the FTIP is subject to provisions for project selection and funding.
+With the enactment of the Infrastructure Investment and Jobs Act (IIJA) aka, Bipartisan Infrastructure Law (BIL), the FTIP is subject to provisions for project selection and funding.
 The FTIP is a four-year list of financially-constrained projects, which are programmed for Federal funding or are regionally significant.
 The FTIP identifies projects programmed regionally for funding under several programs:

 - Interregional Improvement Program (IIP)